Politics of the Dominican Republic

-The Dominican Republic is a representative democracy, where the President of the Dominican Republic functions as both the head of the government and head of the multi-party system.
+The Dominican Republic is a representative democracy, where the president of the Dominican Republic functions as both the head of the government and head of the multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in the bicameral National Congress.
 The Judiciary is independent of the executive and the legislature.

-Political Culture
+Political culture

 Sovereignty

 With the proclamation of the first constitution in the Dominican Republic on 6 November 1844 in the city of San Cristobal, the Dominican theory of sovereignty, 'independence politics', was formed.
 The Dominican Republic would remain for the most part republican and representative.

 The constitution of San Cristobal established the legislature as superior to the other branches, the judiciary as an independent and the Executive to run the state day-to-day under the oversight of the judiciary and the legislature.

 The Congress of the Dominican Republic consists of the Chamber of Deputies and the Senate.

-The President of the Republic was presented as an impartial public figure that would provide a source of unity to the Republic.
+The president of the republic was presented as an impartial public figure that would provide a source of unity to the republic.

 Executive branch

-The Executive is charged with the daily administration of the state, subject to the oversight of the judicial and legislative branches.
-The President functions as the head of state, the head of government, and the Commander-in-Chief of the Dominican Armed Forces.
+The Executive Branch is charged with the daily administration of the state, subject to the oversight of the judicial and legislative branches.
+The president functions as the head of state, the head of government, and the Commander-in-Chief of the Dominican Armed Forces.

-The Dominican Cabinet is responsible for assisting the president in his duty to govern the nation and the President appoints ministers as he sees appropriate.
+The Dominican Cabinet is responsible for assisting the president in his duty to govern the nation and the president appoints ministers as he sees appropriate.

-The President and Vice President are elected on the same ticket by popular vote for a four-year term without immediate re-election.
-After at least one constitutional term, a person who has held the post of President before may run for this Office again, according to the last amendment made to the Constitution in 2010.
+The president and vice president are elected on the same ticket by popular vote for a four-year term without immediate re-election.
+After at least one constitutional term, a person who has held the post of president before may run for this office again, according to the last amendment made to the Constitution in 2010.
 Elections are held in years evenly divisible by four.

 The Dominican Constitution takes twenty-seven paragraphs to spell out the president's extensive powers.
 Among the most important are those that grant him authority over virtually all appointments and removals of public officials, and even popular elected ones; empower him to promulgate the laws passed by Congress; direct him to engage in diplomatic relations; and empower him to command, to deploy, and to make appointments in, the armed forces.
 The president also has vast emergency powers to suspend basic rights in times of emergency, to defer the legislature, to declare a state of siege, and to rule by decree.

 The 1966 Constitution provides for ministers and subcabinet ministers to assist in public administration.
 These officials must be Dominican citizens, at least twenty-five years of age, with full civil and political rights.
 The powers of the ministers are determined by law.
 However, the president is constitutionally responsible for the actions of his ministers.
 Ministers serve at the president's discretion, and function both as administrators of their ministries and as agents of presidential authority.